pyrocko/grond/docs/source/targets/index.rst

 Satellite targets
 -----------------

 Observations of spatial surface displacements as derived from unwrapped InSAR data.
-These data must be prepared using the `kite <https://pyrocko.org>`_ software package.
+These data must be hold in a special container format and prepared using the `kite <https://pyrocko.org/#kite>`_ software package.

-Prior to optimisation we have to define a subsamples Quadtree and Covariance matrix.
+Prior to optimisation we have to parametrise a quadtree of the surface displacements (spatial sub-sampling) and pre-calculate the data's covariance matrix with kite's ``spool`` tool:

+.. code-block :: bash

+    spool events/<event_name>/data/insar/scene_ascending.yml

+Please see `kite's documentation <https://pyrocko.org/docs/kite/current/>`_ for insights into the pre-processing methods.

-**Scene ID**
+**Scene ID**:
-    The InSAR scenes are identified by their kite ``scene_id``, they can be explicitly selected or a wildcard ``*all*`` can be used.
+    The InSAR scenes are identified by their kite ``scene_id``.
+Scenes can be explicitly selected, or the wildcard ``*all`` can be used.

-**Optimise Orbital Ramps**
+**Optimise Orbital Ramps**:
     Optimisation for a 2D offset plane in each InSAR scene.
 This will compensate tradeoffs between the earthquake signal and uncorrected trends in the unwrapped surface displacements.
     The slopes of ``ramp_north`` and ``ramp_east`` are given in :math:`\frac{m}{m}`, the offset in :math:`m` - these parameters have to be tuned with touch.